-Strengthen Student Opportunities: Support excellence within a specific academic area, university program or university campus.
+- Strengthen Student Opportunities: Support excellence within a specific academic area, university program, or university campus.
 These gifts allow administrators to strengthen student opportunities.
-Program support also includes alumni associations, RSU Athletics, RSU TV and RSU Radio and student life.
+Program support also includes alumni associations, RSU Athletics, RSU TV, RSU Radio, and student life.

-Supporting Your Passion: Scholarship gifts provide funds to pay college tuition, fees, books and living expenses for students with a demonstrated need and/or record of academic excellence.
-Make your gift to an existing named endowment or provide an unrestricted scholarship allowing the Foundation scholarship committee to address current needs of deserving students.
+- Supporting Your Passion: Scholarship gifts provide funds to pay college tuition, fees, books, and living expenses for students with a demonstrated need and/or record of academic excellence.
+Make your gift to an existing named endowment or provide an unrestricted scholarship allowing the Foundation scholarship committee to address the current needs of deserving students.

 - Planned Giving:

-Establish Your Legacy: Planned gifts, also known as legacy gifts, can have an enormous and lasting impact on Rogers State University’s future.
-Legacy gifts can help you maintain control of your assets during your lifetime, take advantage of a number of tax benefits, leave a legacy and possibly even provide income to yourself or others during your or their lifetime.
+- Establish Your Legacy: Planned gifts, also known as legacy gifts, can have an enormous and lasting impact on Rogers State University’s future.
+Legacy gifts can help you maintain control of your assets during your lifetime, take advantage of several tax benefits, leave a legacy and possibly even provide income to yourself or others during your or their lifetime.
 Unlike gifts of cash, planned gifts typically come from assets in your estate, rather than disposable income.
 The university depends on the goodwill of our alumni and friends who have a personal interest in the availability of affordable, accessible quality higher education opportunities in northeastern Oklahoma.
-These selfless community and business leaders give their time, talents and treasures on an annual basis to support scholarships, capital projects, academic programs and the university’s greatest needs.
+These selfless community and business leaders give their time, talents, and treasures on an annual basis to support scholarships, capital projects, academic programs, and the university’s greatest needs.

 Many employers sponsor matching gift programs and will match any charitable contributions made by their employees.